Code-Institute-Submissions/Portfolio-21/README.md

 ### Footer
 You can also able to view my social media profiles via clicking on the icons in the footer.
 All media links will open in the correct destination once they're clicked.
-This was tested manually and achieved using 'target="_blank" in each link.
+This was tested manually and achieved using ```target="_blank"``` in each link.

 ### Scrollspy
 The Scrollspy effect was tested by scrolling down the page.
 As soon as you reach on the bottom of a page,the navigation link of the section changes the color to bolder and darker  indicating the section is currently been viewed or active.